 Author: Nancy Hatch Woodward, Nancy Hatch Woodward Communications

-- Most employers are subject to North Carolina's Employment Security Law.
-See Unemployment Insurance.
+- Most employers doing business in North Carolina are subject to North Carolina's Employment Security Law.
+See Employer Coverage.

 - Unemployment benefits may last for up to 20 weeks.
 See Benefits.

 - Employers must maintain certain records related to unemployment compensation.
-See Recordkeeping.
+See Recordkeeping Requirements.